GrandArchTemplar/kp/README.md

-# kp
+# kp 1.3.3.7
-kursovoj project
+kursovoj project/kinopoisk

 It's super cool movie recommendation system which made by the best team ever I seen

+## Disclaimer

+This readme.md completed only by me, so there are no guilty for other team members!

 ## Main method

-It's KGCN which optimize loss function based on watched film neighbours relations
+It's KGCN which based on watched film neighbours relations

 ## StarTeam